hasura/graphql-engine/graphql/manual/schema/basics.rst

 Create tables
 -------------
-Let's say we want to create two simple tables:
+Let's say we want to create two simple tables for an article/author schema:

 - ``author`` with columns ``id``, ``name``